KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

     :type: :struct:`Orbit`
     :access: Get only

+    *In career this requires a building upgrade* - In career mode where buildings are not upgraded at the start, this suffix won't be allowed until your tracking station is upgraded a level.

     When this orbit has a transition to another orbit coming up, this suffix returns the next Orbit patch after this one.
 For example, when escaping from a Mun orbit into a Kerbin orbit from which you will escape and hit a Solar orbit, then the current orbit's :attr:`:NEXTPATCH <Orbit:NEXTPATCH>` will show the Kerbin orbit, and ``:NEXTPATCH:NEXTPATCH`` will show the solar orbit.
 The number of patches into the future that you can peek depends on your conic patches setting in your **Kerbal Space Program** Settings.cfg file.

 .. attribute:: Orbit:NEXTPATCHETA

     :type: :struct:`Scalar`
     :access: Get only

+    *In career this requires a building upgrade* - In career mode where buildings are not upgraded at the start, this suffix won't be allowed until your tracking station is upgraded a level.

     When this orbit has a transition to another orbit coming up, this suffix returns the eta to that transition.
 This is different from the value